mtumilowicz/vavr-exceptions-handling-talk/README.md

                 assertTrue(fileLines.isFailure());
                 ```
     * **workshops**: https://github.com/mtumilowicz/java11-vavr093-try-workshop
-1. `Try` is just a very handy wrapper - we still have to create exceptions and deal with its cost - maybe there is
+1. Digression: `Try` is just a very handy wrapper - we still have to create exceptions and deal with its cost - maybe there is
 a structure that `(Object, Object)` with convention that on the left side we have failure and on the right - success?
 That structure is called `Either`.
 1. Function lifting